jperedadnr/Example-TestFX/README.md

 the value will be `2 clicks`.

 # Structure of the Test
+The test class is found in [src/test/java](src/test/java).
-The test is setup to use JUnit 5 and the Hamcrest matchers.
+The class is setup to use JUnit 5 and the Hamcrest matchers.
 Each test is marked with the `@Test` annotation.

 There is a method at the top of the class that is used to start the